-The Jersey City Council approved three adult-use cannabis dispensary resolutions for MMD NJ Inc, Bloom, and WR Wellness last night.
+The Jersey City Council approved three adult-use cannabis dispensary resolutions for MMD NJ Inc, Blossom Dispensary, and WR Wellness.

 Municipal resolutions granted by the City Council are the last step of the local licensing process in Jersey City after the Cannabis Control Board (CCB) and Planning Board.

-The CCB is supposed to be the first step, but because the city was delayed launching it, several applications were first approved by the Planning Board.
+The CCB is supposed to be the first step.
+The Planning Board approved several applications because the city was delayed in launching it.

 MMD NJ Inc. is a Californian company with 13 locations, including some in Missouri.
 It is owned by Steve and Michael Ashbel and a local junior partner, Shirley Capaldo.
 Blossom Dispensary is owned by a local Indian family, Bina, Jay, and Sapna Bhatt.
 WR Wellness is owned by Wendy Topkis and Rebecca Katz, who are from New York City, with a local junior partner, Leany Pichardo.

-UFCW labor union leader Hugh Giordano spoke in support of two of the three adult-use cannabis dispensary resolutions, WR Wellness and MMD NJ Inc. since they signed Labor Peace Agreement (LPAs) which will allow their workers to form a labor union without the companies interfering in the process, which is the norm.
+UFCW labor union leader Hugh Giordano spoke in support of two of the three adult-use cannabis dispensary resolutions, WR Wellness and MMD NJ Inc. They signed Labor Peace Agreements (LPAs).
+Those will allow their workers to form a labor union without the companies interfering in the process.
+That is the norm.

 He said they represent workers at whiskey and rum facilities and never give underage people drinks.

-Council President Joyce Watterman said she wanted the council to know a micro business is not required to sign an LPA.
+Council President Joyce Watterman wanted the council to know a micro business isn’t required to sign an LPA.

-Laura Moss of the Hilltop Neighborhood Association near Journal Square said the MMD dispensary, which would be nearby at 655 Newark Ave, was active in soliciting their support.
+Laura Moss of the Hilltop Neighborhood Association near Journal Square said the MMD dispensary was active in soliciting their support.
+They are nearby at 655 Newark Ave.
 Moss said the city needed more adult-use dispensaries like them.

 Andres Lorenz opposed the WR Wellness adult-use cannabis dispensary at 150 Bay Street in the downtown Powerhouse District.
 He likened the highly regulated and licensed dispensary to an Organized Crime operation that could bring violence.